 The OODA loop can be utilized as an overall approach to incident response and can also help define which security tools you use in the process.
 Whether from the functions of prevention, detection or response, there are numerous incident response tools that can be used in this regard.
 For example, the visibility provided by packet analysis, system resource examination and file integrity monitoring are technologies you can use to fulfill the observe component of the OODA loop.
 Technologies that use real-time threat indicators and threat intelligence can provide context on attacks and be used to fulfill the orient component of the OODA loop.
 The decide component could be fulfilled by tools that provide forensic details, including replays of what happened in order to shed light on context and technical information.
 This can help you make more informed decisions on what to do -- or what not to do -- during the incident response process.
 Finally, the act component of the OODA loop can be fulfilled by activities such as blocking, redirecting or quarantining threats in order to minimize their effects on your network and information assets.

-While incident response is a process, technology can automate certain functions to help minimize the time involved and eliminate errors.
+While cybersecurity incident response is a process, technology can automate certain functions to help minimize the time involved and eliminate errors.
 IR-focused technology vendors provide tools for functions such as the following:

 - net flow and traffic analysis;